ibm-cloud-architecture/eda-rt-inventory-gitops/docs/index.md

 git clone https://github.com/ibm-cloud-architecture/eda-rt-inventory-gitops.git
 ```

-You need an OpenShift cluster available with storage capabilities to support Event Streams deployments like block storage configured to use the XFS or ext4 file system, as described in [Event Streams storage](https://ibm.github.io/event-streams/installing/prerequisites/#data-storage-requirements).
+For OpenShift deployment, you need access to a cluster with storage capabilities to support Event Streams deployments like block storage configured to use the XFS or ext4 file system, as described in [Event Streams storage](https://ibm.github.io/event-streams/installing/prerequisites/#data-storage-requirements).

-You need to have one volume per broker and zookeeper instances.
+You need to have at least one volume per broker and one per zookeeper instance.

 See also the [interactive Installation Guide for cloud pak for integration](https://www.ibm.com/docs/guide/viewer/public/cloud-paks/cp-integration/2021.4?interact=installing-cloud-pak-for-integration&utm_source=guide).